wimoreemo/MrSnek_UniversityProject/README.md

 - Run Executable in terminal using command '.\Project.exe' or click the application through file explorer.

 ### Additional Settings
-- Gameboard size can be altered through editing pre-processor constants.
+- Gameboard size can be altered through board size variables in GameMechs.cpp
+- Edit the board size variables within constructor functions.
 - Requires the generation of a new executable.